NimbleUser/apex-style-guide/index.md

 ### 8.2 - Mocking

-#### 8.2.1 - fflib-apex-common
+When possible, utilize mocking functionality.
+Mocking cuts down on test execution time by decoupling your code from the Salesforce database when running tests which interact with SObject records.

-When possible, utilize the ApexMocks functionality in the [FinancialForce fflib-apex-common open source project](https://github.com/financialforcedev/fflib-apex-common).
+One such way is via the [FinancialForce fflib-apex-common open source project](https://github.com/financialforcedev/fflib-apex-common).
 This allows for convenient mocking.

-Additionally, it cuts down on test execution time by decoupling your code from the Salesforce database when running tests which interact with SObject records.

-#### 8.2.2 - Class Considerations
+#### 8.2.1 - Class Considerations

 When utilizing mocking, it is required by the platform to have access to a constructor which is `public` or `global` and contains zero arguments.